koenstrien/ignitioncomputing/_posts/careers/2024-02-12-Research-Software-Engineer.md

 At Ignition computing we specialize in high-performance computing and research support software.
 Be it through building infrastructure for nuclear fusion research, reducing computation times through simulation acceleration or by building a platform for greenhouse optimization, we work with our clients to make the world a better and greener place.

 As a developer at Ignition Computing you will provide programming and consulting services for commercial and research support purposes.
-You will get the chance to be involved at every step of the way in the development of software for various web applications.
+You will get the chance to be involved at every step of the way in the development of software.

 We work mostly in Python, C++ and Fortran.
 We have a small team with a lot of knowledge and a lot of room for guidance and personal development.
 We are looking for someone who wants to learn and grow as a developer.